-Where the net of tax distributable earnings in a year are positive, values are discounted using a central risk discount rate of 10%.
-Where the net of tax distributable earnings in a year are negative, values are discounted using the assumed investment return of 5%.
+Last year, where the net of tax distributable earnings in a year were positive, they were discounted using a central risk discount rate of 10%.
+Where the net of tax distributable earnings in a year were negative, they were discounted using the assumed investment return of 5%.